 - There is one exception.
 If three maneuvers are attempted, and five minutes have passed since the delivery challenge, a doctor may use excessive traction to try to avoid oxygen deprivation and save the child's life.
 That does not appear to be an issue in this case.

-- The problem in some of these cases is that it is like red light/green light case.
+- The problem in some of these cases is that it is like a red light/green light case.
 The doctor simply says I did not apply excessive traction and this type of injury can occur in the absence of negligence.

 - Three techniques are employed when there is a shoulder dystocia problem like the one this child faced.
 The first, the Woods maneuver, places pressure on the anterior surface of the posterior shoulder.
 The doctor rotates the child through the pelvis almost like a screw.
 The second, the Rubin maneuver, is the opposite move.
 In this procedure, the doctor adduces the baby's shoulders by pushing the most readily available shoulder towards the baby's chest.
 Finally, in the Zavanelli maneuver, the baby's head is replaced into the birth canal and a c-section is quickly done.
 Plaintiffs' argument is had these standard maneuvers been employed instead of excessive traction, this child would not have sustained a brachial plexus injury.

 - An OB/GYN

 - Carroll Health Group, LLC, Carroll OB/GYN Associates

 - Failure to accomplish the birth without using excessive force and traction

 - Failed to utilize the appropriate maneuvers

 - Failed to avoid the use of excess traction during delivery

 Have you suffered due to the negligence of a doctor?
 Miller & Zois has a long history of earning results in medical malpractice cases, earning large verdicts and settlements.
 Call us today at 800-553-8082 or get a free online case review.More Malpractice Claim Information